 Accidental Aesop: "The Odd Couple" gives us the dangers of going on dating sites.
 Not everyone is just like their online profiles.

-Timmy's Jerkass behaviour in season 5 may have been caused by episode "It's Wishful Life" where he finds out that the world was better without him and everyone didn't care about him.
-He must have felt hurt and humilliated, so he began acting like a Jerkass towards his godparents and friends out of anger from knowing that they don't care about him at all and wants revenge against them.
+Timmy's Jerkass behavior in season 5 may have been caused by the episode "It's Wishful Life" where he finds out that the world was better without him and everyone didn't care about him.
+He must have felt hurt and humiliated, so he began acting like a Jerkass towards his godparents and friends out of anger from knowing that they don't care about him at all and wants revenge against them.

 "Fairy Idol" shows penguins living at the North Pole.
 Not just a few, but a whole rookery (though a lot of American cartoons show penguins as North Pole animals rather than South Pole/Antarctic animals, so it's not that much of a surprise).

 "Land Before Timmy" has Timmy wishing for a world without technology.
 This brings the dinosaurs back to life, meaning that the writers think dinosaurs went extinct because of technology.

 Defcon 5 is not the height of American nuclear readiness; this mistake has been made more than a few times.